Schuyler, Nebraska: History

-Beginning in the late 1980s, reductions in wages at the Cargill plant led to a change in Schuyler's demographic makeup.
-By 2017, an estimated 60% of the population was Latino, and immigrants from other parts of the world, including Somalia and Thailand, had also moved into the city.
+Beginning in the late 1980s, reductions in wages at the Cargill beef processing plant led to a change in Schuyler's demographic makeup.
+By 2017, an estimated 60% of the population was Latino, and immigrants from other parts of the world, including Somalia and Thailand, had also moved to the city.

-In Dec.
-2020, the Schuyler City Council rejected a board of health, which would have potentially resulted in a mask mandate.
-In January 2021, the city council established a board of health and appointed members, after two previous attempts failed.
+In December 2020, the Schuyler City Council voted to reject the formation of a board of health, which would have potentially resulted in a mask mandate.
+In January 2021, the city council voted to establish a board of health and appointed members, after two previous attempts failed.
 The council passed a revised ordinance which gave the board power to only suggest actions to the city council.

 In March 2021, law enforcement sent a letter to Schuyler Community Schools complaining about an incident on February 24, 2021 involving a student.
 Law enforcement also said the relationship between the two entities was strained.

 Attractions

 In 1935, monks from the Congregation of Missionary Benedictines of Saint Ottilien established a community in Schuyler as a means of supporting the congregation's missions in Africa and Asia.
 At present, Christ the King Priory is home to 11 monks.
 The monks' apostolate has expanded to providing retreats at the recently constructed Saint Benedict Center, four miles north of Schuyler.

 The Oak Ballroom, completed by the Works Progress Administration in 1937 and now listed on the National Register of Historic Places, was built using dozens of native oak trees hauled to the building site from the nearby Platte River using horses and wagons.